HTCV384/Stakeholder-Email-Agent/stakeholder_webapp/DEPLOYMENT_RAILWAY.md

 ## Step 8: Set Up Python Environment

+**Note on Python Agent:** For simplicity, this guide runs the Python agent as a child process of the Node.js server.
+For improved scalability and independent management in a production environment, consider deploying the Python agent as a separate worker service on Railway.
+This would involve creating a `Procfile` and using a message queue (like Redis) for communication between the services.

 ### 8.1 Create `requirements.txt`

 Railway auto-detects Python dependencies.
 Create `requirements.txt` in your project root: